Tour Information for USNO Washington DC

 CURRENT TOUR STATUS

-Public tours of the USNO are offered on selected Monday evenings from 7:30 pm until 9:00 pm EST (8:30 - 10:00 pm when Daylight Time is in effect), except on Federal holidays.
+Public tours of the USNO are offered on selected Monday evenings from 8:00 pm until 10:00 pm EDT, except on Federal holidays.
 Tours will include a presentation of the Mission and History of the Naval Observatory, a description of of USNO's timekeeping responsibilities with a presentation on the history of precision timekeeping, and (weather permitting) viewing of celestial objects through the historic 1895-vintage 12-inch Alvan Clark refractor telescope with an astronomer.
 We generally try to schedule at least two tours per month.
 Tours take place "rain or shine"; however they may be cancelled if the weather is hazardous.